-Fraternity and Sorority
+Fraternity and Sorority Life

-Xavier University Greek Life comprised of Alpha Phi Alpha Fraternity, Inc., Alpha Kappa Alpha Sorority, Inc., Kappa Alpha Psi Fraternity, Inc., Delta Sigma Theta Sorority, Inc. Phi Beta Sigma Fraternity, Inc. and Sigma Gamma Rho Sorority Inc. The National Pan-Hellenic Council (NPHC) promotes interaction through forums, meetings and other mediums for the exchange of information and engages in cooperative programming and initiatives through various activities and functions.
+Xavier University Greek Life comprised of Alpha Phi Alpha Fraternity, Inc., Alpha Kappa Alpha Sorority, Inc., Kappa Alpha Psi Fraternity, Inc., Delta Sigma Theta Sorority, Inc. Phi Beta Sigma Fraternity, Inc., Sigma Gamma Rho Sorority Inc., and Gamma Alpha Omega The National Pan-Hellenic Council (NPHC) and Unity Council promote interaction through forums, meetings and other mediums for the exchange of information and engages in cooperative programming and initiatives through various activities and functions.
 To see a full statement provided by NPHC Programs please reference Appendix F.

-Counseling Center
+Counseling Services

 Xavier is committed to student wellbeing and care for the whole person.
 Emotional health is a critical topic for college students - particularly in light of the traumatic experiences our society is facing.
 Xavier University Counseling Services is committed to support these needs by providing a wide range of services including individual counseling, group counseling, consultation, prevention and crisis intervention services for undergraduate and graduate students.
-Counseling services are provided by professional psychologists and counselors.
+Counseling services are provided by professional psychologists and counselors, and graduate student counseling interns.